Truncated factorized perverse sheaves on Sym(C): Introduction

-This lays the groundwork for a subsequent paper \cite{CERyD-S}, where we complete the picture, connecting the categories $\mathcal{CB}^{\leq d}(\Vu)$ of connected bialgebras modulo $(d+1)$ in $\Vu$ that we introduced in \cite{CERyD-A} with the categories $\FP_{\leq d}$ and $\FP^{\leq d}$.
-There we show that the restriction functor $\FP_{\leq d}\to \FP^{\leq d}$ is an equivalence for each $d\in \NN$ and we construct a family of equivalences of categories $\FP_{\leq d}\to \mathcal{CB}^{\leq d}(\Vu)$ whose limit is the equivalence in \cite{KS3}.
-This allows to translate the algebraic construction of $d$-th approximation of a graded algebra introduced in \cite{CERyD-A} to a geometric construction in terms of extensions sheaves on $\FP_{\leq d}$ and can hopefully be applied to questions concerning generation of Nichols algebras.
+We expect that Kapranov and Schechtman's dictionary can be generalized to establish an equivalence between the categories $\mathcal{CB}^{\leq d}(\Vu)$ of connected bialgebras modulo $(d+1)$ in $\Vu$ that we introduced in \cite{CERyD-A} and the categories $\FP_{\leq d}$ and $\FP^{\leq d}$.
+We plan to construct a family of equivalences of categories $\FP_{\leq d}\to \mathcal{CB}^{\leq d}(\Vu)$ whose limit is the equivalence in \cite{KS3}.
+This would allow to translate the algebraic construction of $d$-th approximation of a graded algebra introduced in \cite{CERyD-A} to a geometric construction in terms of extensions sheaves on $\FP_{\leq d}$ and can hopefully be applied to questions concerning finite generation of Nichols algebras.

-The paper is structured as follows: in Section 2 we recall basic facts on operads, the operad of little $2$-cubes, Deligne's interpretation of braided categories, the inverse limit contruction of categories, the (outer) tensor product construction of perverse sheaves with values in a braided category $\Vu$.
-Next we focus on Section 3 on the stratified space $\sym(\CC)$ and the open subsets of our interest and introduce the relevant functors on perverse sheaves: restriction, extension, tensor product, multiplication, and the monodromy isomorphism of functors.
-This way we are in a position to introduce factorization data on perverse sheaves on $\sym(\CC)$, $\sym^{\leq d}(\CC)$ and $\sym_{\leq d}(\CC)$, and the categories $\FP$, $\FP^{\leq d}$ and $\FP_{\leq d}$ of factorized perverse sheaves in Section 4.
-We show in Proposition \ref{prop:factvb} that factorization data are determined by a smaller family of conditions, a fact that will turn out to be useful in \cite{CERyD-S}, and we also show that the restriction and extension functors at the level of perverse sheaves from Section 3 induce functors at the level of factorized sheaves.
-In Section 5 we show that the restriction functors $\FP_{\leq d}\to \FP^{\leq d}$ are faithful and that the inverse limit of the families $(\FP_{\leq d})_{d\in \NN}$ and $(\FP^{\leq d})_{d\in \NN}$ is $\FP$.
-Section 6 is devoted to the case $d=1$ where we prove that the restriction functor in this case is an equivalence.
+The paper is structured as follows: in Section 2 we recall basic facts on operads, the operad of little $2$-cubes, Deligne's interpretation of braided monoidal categories, the (outer) tensor product construction of perverse sheaves with values in a braided monoidal category $\Vu$.
+Next, in Section 3, we focus on the stratified space $\sym(\CC)$ and the open subsets of our interest and introduce the relevant functors on perverse sheaves: restriction, extension, tensor product, multiplication embedding, and the monodromy isomorphism of functors.
+Then we are in a position to introduce factorization data on perverse sheaves on $\sym(\CC)$, $\sym^{\leq d}(\CC)$ and $\sym_{\leq d}(\CC)$, and the categories $\FP$, $\FP^{\leq d}$ and $\FP_{\leq d}$ of factorized perverse sheaves in Section 4.
+We show in Proposition \ref{prop:factvb} that factorization data are determined by a smaller family of conditions.
+We also show that the restriction and extension functors at the level of perverse sheaves from Section 3 induce functors at the level of factorized sheaves with natural properties.

+In Section 5 we show that the restriction functors $\FP_{\leq d}\to \FP^{\leq d}$ are indeed equivalences (Theorem \ref{thm:equivalence}) providing an explicit quasi-inverse.
+In the last section, we show that the inverse limit of the families $(\FP_{\leq d})_{d\in \NN}$ and $(\FP^{\leq d})_{d\in \NN}$ is $\FP$.
+A list of the used symbols is to be found at the end of the paper.